Rachel - Strategic Card Game

 Visual Polish

-- Glowing effects for special cards
+- Glowing effects for special cards with theme-appropriate colors

 - Smooth animations for card plays and transitions